tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 ### Compatibility
 This proposal adds a new package, `tfjs-tflite-node`, and does not change any existing packages.
 As the name indicates, it will only be compatible with node and with TFLite models.
 It does not use any existing TFJS backends and instead ties directly into the native TFLite binary for a given platform.

-* How will this proposal interact with other parts of the TensorFlow.js Ecosystem?
-    - How will it work with TFJS models?
-    - How will it work with TFJS-node?
-    - Will this work on various TFJS backends?
-    - How will it work with TFJS model types (graph/layers)?

 ### User Impact
 This feature will be rolled out on npm in a new `tfjs-tflite-node` package.
 Users can import or require it in node in the usual way: